RespiraWorks/Ventilator/manufacturing/internals/blower/README.md

 |:--------------------------:|:---------------------------:|
 |![](images/tubing_adapter_holding_plate.jpg) | ![](images/integrated.jpg) |

-## System integration

-Integration into the pneumatic system is covered in either [pizza build](../../../quality-assurance/testing/pizza_build) or [enclosed build pneumatics](..) pages, depending on which version you are building.

-Integration into the electrical/controls system is covered in [wiring page](../../wiring).

 ## Price estimate

 > **TODO:** out of date (used old BOMs), need to update this